 Starting from the top I used Buttercream, fading into Lemonade, then Farmhouse Green into Mint Julep, Sea Glass into Savannah Mist and a touch or Stormy Seas on the feet.

-Finished off with a few coats of Gator Hide applied with an application sponge, adds durability.
+Finished off with a few coats of Satin clear coat applied with an application sponge, adds durability.

 Those spindles are a bear to paint and top coat, but look pretty darn good with the smooth transition of this color bend!